TAMULib/folio-module-descriptor-registry/README.md

 ### Repository Branch Design

-There are two primary types of branches in use, called trunks.
+There are three primary types of branches in use, called trunks.
-These two trunks, `master` and `snapshot`, operate from different fundamental concepts.
+These three trunks, `master`, `snapshot`, and `fleet`, operate from different fundamental concepts.

 The first trunk, `master`, is the most common trunk design.
 This houses scripts, workflows, documentation, and any other programmatic tool.